 A Better Way serves Blackford, Delaware, Henry, Jay, Randolph, Fayette, Wayne, and Union counties.

 A Better Way provides shelter and services for victims of domestic violence and sexual assault, a walk-in Rape Crisis Center, advocacy, individual trauma-informed counseling, support groups, transitional housing, a 24-hour crisis line for persons in any type of crisis, education + referrals, a suicide hotline, bullying, teen dating violence and domestic violence prevention programs, and a check-in call service for elderly or disabled homebound persons.

 A Better Way’s rape crisis center is open 24/7 to victims of rape or sexual assault seeking services.
 We provide confidential on-site crisis counseling, safety planning, information & referral, emotional support, legal advocacy, and much more.

 Join our team today!

 There are many opportunities available to volunteer with us.
 Our direct service volunteers work alongside staff and provide services to shelter clients and their children in the areas of crisis intervention, child care, transportation, and emotional support.

 A Better Way provides immediate, confidential support to persons feeling suicidal, or in any type of crisis.
-The Suicide Hotline is open 24/7.
+The 988 Suicide & Crisis Lifeline is open 24/7.
 Enjoy flexible hours that fit your schedule!
 Hours are available morning, afternoon, or evening any day of the week!

 After two and a half years of extensive research, ICADV has compiled a comprehensive report of recommendations for communities and domestic violence programs based on interviews conducted with survivors of domestic violence.